ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 :::

 :::Note
-Just like the pendulum lab, you are recommended to use the "Timed Run" feature of Phyphox.
+Just as in the pendulum lab, we recommend that you use the &ldquo;Timed Run&rdquo; feature of Phyphox.
 :::

-3. Press the play button in the module to begin recording data.
+3. Press the &ldquo;Play&rdquo; button in the module to begin recording data.

-4. Pull down your phone to stretch the rubber band and let go.
+4. Pull down your phone to stretch the spring, and let go.

-5. Either wait for the time to run out or for at least 10 periods to pass.
+5. Wait either for the time to run out, or for at least 10 periods to pass.

-6. Find $\Delta$t for as many clear periods you have and note how many periods you measured.
+6. Find $\Delta$t for as many clear periods as you have, and note how many periods you measured.

 7. Fill your data table with your measured $\Delta$t and the number of periods, $n$.

-:::Figure
+:::Video
 ![Period Measurement](../imgs/lab3/PeriodMeasurement.gif)
 :::

 :::Note
-To calculate the period T, divide your time by the number of periods $n$.
+To calculate the period T, divide the time by the number of periods $n$.
 Note that $n$ is the number of **periods**, not peaks.
 :::

 8. Repeat this process with four additional mass values.

 :::Note
-You can add masses in a separate bag if you are using something messy such as water or flour.
+You can add masses in a separate bag if you are using something messy, such as water or flour.
 :::

 ::::::